 Reducing Churn Through Excellent Customer Service and Support

 Don’t make the mistake of neglecting consumers once they’ve made a purchase.
 Their experience with your product and your customer support is a key phase in the customer lifecycle, one that can lead directly to retention, loyalty, and advocacy.
-But if consumers have a poor experience, it can lead to churn instead: 60% will stop doing business with your brand.
 Following these two tips can help you keep customers satisfied.

-Nine out of 10 customers expect you to offer a self-service support option, and it’s crucial that you meet that requirement.
-But self-service isn’t enough on its own; it needs to be backed by a robust knowledgebase that can thoroughly answer customers’ questions.
+The majority of consumers expect you to offer a self-service support option, and it’s crucial that you meet that requirement.
+But self-service isn’t enough on its own; it needs to be backed by a robust knowledgebase and intuitive, interactive experience that can thoroughly answer customers’ questions.

-Three-fourths of consumers want the ability to solve product or service issues on their own, and 65% feel good about a company when they can do so.
-To help ensure their success, use a multimedia-enhanced knowledgebase that includes step-by-step instructions with photos and even how-to videos for the most common set-up processes and quick fixes.
+To help ensure their success, use multimedia in your knowledgebase content to offer step-by-step instructions with photos and even how-to videos for the most common set-up processes and quick fixes.

 7. Create an opti-channel experience